chipsalliance/Caliptra/doc/Caliptra.md

 Randomly generated per-part entropy is subject to physical inspection attacks in the supply chain as well.
 The fuses that store the UDS entropy shall be protected to a degree that forces an attacker to perform a destructive operation to read their values.
 Decapping and fibbing attacks should at least penetrate enough layers and metal shielding to render the part useless, if not being outright impossible to carry out.
 Entropy tied to a damaged asset typically requires injection of counterfeit devices in the supply chain, which is a very powerful adversary model.

 Another way to obtain access to secret entropy with “unlimited supply chain time” is to observe side channels while the SoC is executing.
-Because a Caliptra RTM is expected to be a <1 mm<sup>2</sup> fraction of a large SoC, side-channel mitigation is required only against extremely resourceful attackers that can wade through and discern a large number of confounding signals and power profiles.
+Because Caliptra is expected to be a <1 mm<sup>2</sup> fraction of a large SoC, side-channel mitigation is required only against extremely resourceful attackers that can wade through and discern a large number of confounding signals and power profiles.
 With that priority in mind, DPA and DMA attacks should be mitigated via decoy value generation.

 Any private key material or symmetric key material embedded in the RTL (and therefore “global”) must be treated as having low value, reaching zero value in a number of quarters.
 A supply chain attacker can destructively obtain the key material, and loss of one part is not going to trigger any alarms.